 Procurement Cycle – The Ultimate Guide of 2023

-The procurement process, also known as the procurement cycle, is one of the most important things a procurement manager must know.
+The procurement process, also known as the procurement cycle, is one of the most important things a procurement manager including analytics must know.
 We often talk about the procurement process but what is it?
 Why is it integral for procurement managers to know?

 In this article, we will define what the procurement process really is and how it is essential in every company.
 We will explore the different steps in the procurement cycle that will help the process to be structured.

 By the end of this article, you should have an idea of the procurement cycle.
 You will know the steps that will greatly help you in improving in your field.